The Final Environmental Impact Report (EIR) for the Proposed Grayson Repowering Project can be found here.

 How is GWP going to pay for the repowering of the Grayson Power Plant?

-GWP is proposing to finance the repowering project which has an estimated cost of $500 million, through the issuance of revenue bonds.
+GWP is proposing to finance the repowering project through the issuance of revenue bonds.
 GWP sells bonds to finance capital projects, and the payments for the GWP bonds are covered by the revenue that GWP receives from its customers based on its rate schedule.
 The tax revenues that the City receives are not used to pay off GWP bonds.
 The final cost will not be determined until the detailed design is finalized.

 Is GWP repowering Grayson to generate excess power in order to sell it for profit?